 - Technical Assistance

 The Assistant Secretary for International Finance supports Treasury's work on international monetary policy, coordination with the G-7 and G-20, technical assistance, and regional and bilateral economic issues.
+Brent Neiman was confirmed as Assistant Secretary in March 2023.
 Offices include:

 - Western Hemisphere